Creating and managing OAuth clients

 -

-Select the OAuth client that you want to remove, and then click Delete.
+Select one or more OAuth clients that you want to remove, and then click Delete.

 Do the following: